zuwairiyahbari/python-student-grade-analysis/README.md

 # Python Student Grade Analysis
-Analyze student performance using Python, pandas, SQL, and SQLite.
+A Python application that analyzes student performance using pandas and SQLite.

 ## Features